godaddy-wordpress/woocommerce-sequential-order-numbers/readme.txt

 === WooCommerce Sequential Order Numbers ===
-Contributors: maxrice, justinstern, tamarazuk, SkyVerge
+Contributors: maxrice, tamarazuk, SkyVerge
 Tags: woocommerce, order number
 Requires at least: 3.8
-Tested up to: 4.0
+Tested up to: 4.1
-Requires WooCommerce at least: 2.0
+Requires WooCommerce at least: 2.1
-Tested WooCommerce up to: 2.2
+Tested WooCommerce up to: 2.3
 Stable tag: 1.3.4-1

 This plugin extends WooCommerce by setting sequential order numbers for new orders.